smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Unlike other MIT athletic teams, which are Division III, MIT’s crew program is an NCAA Division I sport, and the crews face incredibly tough competition in the northeast region.
 However, the team has historically been competitive in the league as well.

-“The alumni were up in arms,” said Kilbridge.
+“The alumni were up in arms,” says Kilbridge.
 MIT’s athletic department and the rowing alumni funded a study of MIT crew in 2005 to see how they could improve the program.
 The study results called for changes to the coaching staff and the creation of a new position: a director of rowing, to oversee all four crews in the boathouse and create a more cooperative atmosphere.
 Kilbridge was hired to be both the director of rowing and the men’s heavyweight coach.

 When he took the helm in 2006, “There was dysfunction everywhere.
 The coaches didn’t like each other, the cox boxes were actually locked up downstairs so that one team wouldn’t take the other team’s cox boxes...
 I looked at it and said, I can do better than this,” says Kilbridge.